Here’s what digital information technology is:

-Typically, digital I.T. is synonymous with computer and computer networks, but it is much broader and encompasses other modes of data distribution, storage and networking technologies such as servers, T.V.s, and your smartphone, among many others.
+Typically, digital IT is synonymous with computer and computer networks, but it is much broader and encompasses other modes of data distribution, storage, and networking technologies such as servers, TVs, and smartphones, among many others.

 Examples of digital information technology include:

 - Telephone and other equipment used for voice communication